bbauska/Coursera-Bootstrap/readme.md

 still provide user with an ability to navigate to other parts of the content, then tabs and pills can be very useful for this purpose.

-What\'s better than to just go and take a look at the use of tabs and pills in navigation?
+What&apos;s better than to just go and take a look at the use of tabs and pills in navigation?

-Taking a look at an example of the use of tabs in navigation, you\'ll see that in this particular case, you have the Corporate Leadership information in our aboutus.html page, enclosed inside tabs with the tab navigation built on top.
+Taking a look at an example of the use of tabs in navigation, you&apos;ll see that in this particular case, you have the Corporate Leadership information in our aboutus.html page, enclosed inside tabs with the tab navigation built on top.